robillard-andrew-portfolio/portfolio/_behind-the-scenes/indigenous-rights.md

       It was an incredibly delicate project to be a part of, and it was devastating to hear what these families had gone through.
-It was a different approach than anything I had worked on before because the focus was not on how good we could make it look, but instead was on making sure the families felt comfortable telling their stories.
-This meant filming when they were comfortable, including whatever imagery, blankets, photos, masks, etc... that they felt were important to representing their missing loved one.
-They sat next to us as we edited their stories, scanning in old photos, making sure we did their story justice.
+Normally, the last thing you want is a client over your shoulder while you edit, but in this case, that was the whole point.
+It was the families story to tell and so they sat with us and we worked on it together.
+As we worked through the edit the families would tell us more about their loved ones.
+We'd scan in old photos and take pictures of cherished items to include in the video.

-      I felt incredibly honoured to sit with them, listening to their elders talk about living through the residential school era, and couldn't believe the strength and humour with which they handled the intensity of the week.
+      I felt incredibly honoured to sit with them each day, smudging and listening to their elders talk about living through the residential school era.
+You wouldn't believe the strength and humour with which they handled the intensity of the week.
   - type: image-text-split-middle
     enabled: false
     flipped: true